Safe+Sound Week Series

 Safe & Sound Week: Hazard Recognition and Identification

-The OSHA Safe+Sound program was developed to promote proactive health and safety programs in the workplace to manage hazards with a goal of preventing injuries and illnesses.
-To manage hazards, it is necessary for managers and workers to have the ability to recognize potential hazards that they need to mitigate in an appropriate manner.
-When we think of “ hazard identification, ” often our context shifts towards “hazards” as indicated and defined by placards on delivery trucks we encounter constantly on roads, which apply to their cargos.
-These placards are important, but they refer to chemical hazards which workers need to be aware of and understand, but “hazards” as it applies to most workers is a much broader topic.
+When we think of hazard identification, often our context shifts towards "hazards" as indicated and defined by placards on delivery trucks we encounter constantly on roads, which apply to their cargos.
+These placards are important, but they refer to chemical hazards which workers need to be aware of and understand, but "hazards" as it applies to most workers is a much broader topic.
 Workers need to consider all physical hazards of which chemical hazards is just a subset.
-To keep our workers safe, we need to expand our conversations to inform and train workers on all types of physical hazards .
+To keep our workers safe, we need to expand our conversations to inform and train workers on all types of physical hazards.

 All hazards have one common attribute, they are agents, factors or circumstances that can harm workers.
 They are all triggered as a consequence of some form of energy.
 Therefore, if workers are aware of the different forms of energy, they can apply their understanding to identify and control potential hazards related to specific forms of energy.
-That will help to facilitate engineering mitigations to reduce or eliminate potential hazards .
+That will help to facilitate engineering mitigations to reduce or eliminate potential hazards.
 If workers are perceptive, vigilant, and observant they will probably do a great job preventing accidents and stay Safe+Sound!

 The best time to start identifying potential hazards is in the planning stages for tasks or projects prior to the start of work.
 To help identify hazards, it is very helpful to seek the assistance of a tool such as the Job Safety Analysis (JSA) to help efficiently complete the process in an organized fashion.
-The JSA, also known as a Job Hazard Analysis (JHA) or Activity Hazard Analysis (AHA) , is an essential tool for guiding and promoting safe behaviors in the workplace.
+The JSA, also known as a Job Hazard Analysis (JHA) or Activity Hazard Analysis (AHA), is an essential tool for guiding and promoting safe behaviors in the workplace.
 JSAs are useful as a great tool to promote team conversations involving all competent and inexperienced workers to review potential task risks and develop the mitigating responses to eliminate or reduce those potential risks.
 These safety conversations also help reduce complacency by focusing the work team on the current conditions at task locations, which may be different than those perceived while organizing the project or task.
 The workers need to perform their work tasks using safety plans that are up to date and consistent with current conditions.

 During every project planning process, all forms of energy should be considered to help identify and prevent potential hazards.
 A brief description of several forms of energy, which can potentially cause hazards for workers is presented below.
 This list of forms of energy can be very beneficial if workers are trained and made familiar with them prior to preparing for all proposed work tasks.
-The list of various forms of energy follows:

 • Motion — is the instance of movement such as for example, movement of vehicles or equipment that then become a hazard if a worker were to step into the path of a moving vehicle.